 Safety as the focus

 In February 2015, VTT received a statement from the Ministry of Economic Affairs and Employment concerning VTT's environmental impact assessment report on the decommissioning and dismantling of the reactor.
 VTT submitted in 2017 an application for permission from the Council of State to decommission the reactor.

 Because the reactor is a small, operationally safe nuclear facility designed for educational use, the amounts of spent fuel, decommissioning waste and the associated radioactivity will be relatively minor.
 Safety will be an absolute priority during the planning and execution of the plant's decommissioning.
 All measures related to the decommissioning will be carried out under the supervision of the Radiation and Nuclear Safety Authority of Finland (STUK).

 VTT will separately handle the spent nuclear fuel and low and intermediate-level radioactive waste arising from the dismantling of the reactor's structures.
 The primary scenario for the disposal of spent nuclear fuel is to send it back to its country of origin, specifically to Idaho National Laboratory in the USA, where several countries have previously sent similar batches of nuclear fuel from research reactors.
-The interim storage and final disposal of low and intermediate level waste from the reactor structures will eventually be implemented in Finland, in cooperation with Fortum Power and Heat Ltd.
+In spring 2019, VTT launched a negotiated procedure, according to the act on public procurement, on dismantling the reactor and receiving the low and intermediate level decommissioning waste (necessary interim storage and later the final disposal).
+VTT aims at signing an agreement in February 2020.

 No nuclear reactors have been decommissioned in Finland before.
 By contrast, several reactors of a corresponding type have been decommissioned in countries such as Denmark and Germany and the lessons learned will be applied when the Otaniemi reactor is decommissioned.
 In turn, experiences from decommissioning the Otaniemi reactor can be applied when planning the decommissioning of Finnish nuclear power plants.